attilapapai/messenger-demo/README.md

   After running these commands you should be able access the application on `127.0.0.1:8080`.
-Please note that by default there are two replicas of the backend and one database running.
-Reverse-proxy is applied by `docker swarm`.
+Please note that by default there are two replicas of the backend and reverse-proxy is applied by `docker swarm`.

 ## REST API